gitpitch/gitpitch/docs/grid-layouts/flow.md

 ### Column Flow with Push

-When `flow=col true` is activated block items are rendered vertically within the block.
-An equal amount of space is injected between each block item, however no space is injected at the start and end of the block.
+When `flow=col true` is activated the following layout and spacing behaviors occur within the block:

+1. Block items are rendered vertically within the block.
+2. An equal amount of space is injected between each block item.
+3. However no space is injected at the start and end of the block.

 This *pushes* your block items to the extreme ends of the block.
 The following sample slide screenshot helps to clarify this concept.
 Note, the sample block height here is 100% of the slide height:

 ![Sample slide demonstrating grid layouts column flow with push](../_images/gitpitch-grid-layouts-flow-col-push.png)